Zillight/Zillight/README.md

 - ⚡ Fun fact: ...
 -->

-# Welcome to my GitHub profile!
+## Welcome to my GitHub profile!

-I am <b>Banji Zillight Olawole</b> a 'beginner' in full stack web development with a burning passion for coding and creating.
+I am a 'beginner' in full stack web development with a burning passion for coding and creating.
 I have recently started my journey in web development and am eager to learn and grow as a developer.
 I am currently focusing on mastering the basics of HTML, CSS, JavaScript and frameworks such as React, while doing Software Engineering program with ALX.

 ## Skills